 How do I maintain my ASHA certification?

 Demonstration of continued professional development is mandated for maintenance of the Certificate of Clinical Competence (CCC).
-Individuals must accumulate 30 Certification Maintenance Hours (CMHs) during each 3-year interval to maintain their certification and submit a Certification Maintenance Compliance Form as verification, in addition to paying annual dues or the annual certification fee, and abiding by the Code of Ethics.
+Individuals must accumulate 30 professional development hours (PDHs) during each 3-year interval to maintain their certification and submit a Certification Maintenance Compliance Form as verification, in addition to paying annual dues or the annual certification fee, and abiding by the Code of Ethics.

 What is a Compliance Form and why do I need to submit one?